There are tons of things to do in St. Augustine to entertain kids of all ages.

 For kids who love a good ghost story, the train and trolley tours also offer ghoulish ghost tours after the sun goes down.
-Old Town Trolley's Ghosts & Gravestones Tours pass many of the famously haunted buildings in the downtown area and offers its brave participants a chance to visit the Old Jail, pictured below, for some ghost-hunting.
+Old Town Trolley's Ghosts & Gravestones Tour passes many of the famously haunted buildings in the downtown area and offers its brave participants a chance to visit the Old Jail, pictured below, for some ghost-hunting.

 The Ripley's Ghost Train will delight thrill-seekers with an 80-minute paranormal investigation style tour that employs electric and magnetic field meters and laser grids to detect spirits haunting St. Augustine's historic streets.
 (These tours can be a little scary, so parental discretion is advised.)

-From playgrounds to pirates to the pursuit of the paranormal, there's something for kids of every age to enjoy in the old city.
-Whether you choose to play on one of the area's beautiful beaches or explore the myriad of local attractions, families will find no shortage of things to do with kids, and summer's refrains of "I'm bored!" will become a thing of the past in historic St. Augustine.
+From playgrounds to pirates to the pursuit of the paranormal, there's something for kids of every age to enjoy in the Old City.
+Whether you choose to play on one of the area's beautiful beaches or explore the myriad of local attractions, families will find no shortage of things to do with kids.
+Summer's "I'm bored!" whines will become a thing of the past in historic St. Augustine.